 The minor (30 ECTS) is composed of 20 ECTS of courses + 10 ECTS of project work.

-In order to guide students in their course selection, the courses in the minor are grouped into four groups:
+In order to guide students in their course selection, the courses in the minor are grouped into four groups (see p.
+2 of this registration form):

 - Interdisciplinary project in sustainability: a 10 ECTS mandatory project specifically designed for this minor